daytonjones/EITR/README.md

 ## Usage
 1. Open the application in your browser.
-2. Select your provider(s) from the dropdown menu.
+2. Select your provider(s) from the left to expand them.
 3. Choose the resources you want to create using the checkboxes.
 4. Click either "Save as JSON" or "Save as HCL" to download the generated Terraform code.